dannyobrian/todoApp/README.md

 # Todo App front end

 ##Description
-This is a simple Todo app with dynamic Aria tagging for site readers such as JAWS.
+This is a simple Todo app built in ReactJS/Redux with dynamic Aria tagging for site readers such as JAWS.
 CSS is based on Bootstrap and compiled using SASS, Custom CSS follows the [SUITCSS](https://github.com/suitcss/suit/blob/master/doc/naming-conventions.md) naming convention scheme.

 It is built on the ReactJS framework using Redux for State management, source files are transpiled using Babel and the Webpack build tool.